colinrozzi/fs-mcp-server/SPECIFICATION.md

   "properties": {
     "path": {
       "type": "string",
-      "description": "Path to list files from (relative to server root)" },
+      "description": "Path to list files from (full path or relative to one of the allowed directories)" },
     "pattern": {
       "type": "string",